connorholly11/Sprint-Challenge--Advanced-CSS/README.md

+1. adaptive websites use distinct measures for each screen size.
+A responsive web sign adapts to the screen size no matter what the screen size is.
+2. mobile first means you build from the smallest to the biggest.
+Your original designs are for the mobile and then you adjust for bigger screen sizes.
+The desktop is the opposite.
+It’s the biggest and then you design for smaller screen sizes
+3. 62.5% is responsive and is basically the same as saying take 62.5% of the default font-size, which is 10px.
+This makes it easier for us to calculate what we actually want for our design.
+If we say 2rem then its as simple as doing 10x2 =2 or
+4. It’s an outside program that allows you to code differently (making it easier on us), but then conforming that data to the input requirements of other programs.
+We are allowed to code in .less making it easier on us, but then it will compile for us in .css still.
+This is an example of what a preprocessor can do.
+5. Nesting is for sure my favorite part of it.
+It allows me to see my code more clearly and code the same way I code my html.
+What has been the most difficult is media queries.
+Although it has helped me produce better content for different screen sizes, it still takes getting used to.

 # Sprint Challenge: Advanced CSS - Space Walkers Web Page

 This challenge allows you to practice the concepts and techniques learned over the past week and apply them in a concrete project.
 This Sprint explored advanced CSS techniques using Responsive Design and Preprocessing.
 During this Sprint, you studied how to use the viewport meta tag, media queries, setting up a preprocessor, and advanced use of preprocessing techniques.
 In your challenge this week, you will demonstrate proficiency by updating a website that is missing content as well as adding mobile styling.